Aeesharh1/Project-3-Aishat-Tijani-/README.md

 2. Which payment method is most commonly used?
 3. Which referral source drives the most orders and revenue?
 4. What is the breakdown of order statuses?
-5. How does quantity sold correlate with revenue across products?

 ---